Whole-House Repiping in Pensacola & Panama City

 - CPVC: An update to PVC piping, CPVC is corrosion-resistant and resistant to the chlorine water companies use to kill bacteria in water before it enters your home.

-Your contractor will explain the specifics of each piping type and may suggest a combination of materials to best fit your budget.
-There are also situations in which your whole home may not need repiping, such as if the sewer mains are made of copper that’s still good but is connected to steel pipes that are deteriorating.
+Your contractor will explain the specifics of each piping type and may suggest a combination of materials to fit your budget.
+There are also situations in which your whole home may not need repiping, such as if the sewer mains are made of copper that’s still good but connected to steel pipes that are deteriorating.